 A total of 641 students enrolled in seven (7) Higher Education Institutions in Northern Mindanao, Philippines.
-The respondents were all enrolled in Colleges offering business and public service-related or aligned courses.
+The respondents were all enrolled in Colleges offering business and public service related or aligned courses.
 Descriptive statistics and multiple regression analysis were used to expose the exploratory contributions of each factor on each of the scales.
 The structural equation model (SEM) was utilized as the main method to generate the personal financial practices exploratory model of millennial students.

-Table 1 presents the impact of two independent variables, financial literacy and financial socialization agents on the personal finance practices of millennial students.
+Table 1 presents the impact of two independent variables, financial literacy and financial socialization agents to the personal finance practices of millennial students.

-Independent Veriable Dependent Variable: Personal Finance Practices independent variable Beta T-י- value P-value Interpretation Constant .031 • 191 .849 Financial Literacy 1.191 14 14.655 .00 Significant Financial Socialization Agents 0.168 5. .337 .000 Significant R = 0.574 $R^2 = 0.330$ S = 0.317 F = 157. .128 P = .000
+Dependent Variable: Personal Finance Practices Independent Variable Beta T-value P-value Interpretation Constant .031 .191 .849 Financial Literacy 1.191 14.655 .000 Significant Financial Socialization Agents 0.168 .000 Significant 5.337 R = 0.574S = 0.317

-Table 1: The Impact of Independent Variables on Personal Finance Practices
+Table 1: The Impact of Independent Variables to Personal Finance Practices